ShaMiT19/OPS_ComputationalAssessment/README.md

 ## Dataset Splitting

 To ensure a robust evaluation, I created a script named "TrainTestSplit.py" to divide the dataset into training and testing sets.
 I used an 80-20 split, resulting in 4,606 images for training and 1,152 for testing.
 Importantly, I implemented stratified splitting to maintain class balance across both sets.
+I did a same split between the training and the validation set in the Model.py file.
+So the entire dataset is first divided into Training and test, in 80:20 split.
+And then the Training is further split in 80:20 split as training and validation.

 ## Model Architecture